kurron/packer-server-maipo/README.md

 ## Existing Bare Bones Box Requirement
 Packer [currently does not support importing an existing Vagrant box](https://github.com/mitchellh/packer/issues/869) and enhancing it.
 The workaround is to reference the previously imported OVA from VirtualBox itself.
 The `ovf` variable in the `packer.json` illustrates how ugly the location is.
-You might have to adjust that path to match the exact version you have on your disk currently.
+In short, you must have previously built the box in the master branch **before** building this one.

 # Building
 Type `./build.sh` to build the server box.